qgis/QGIS-Documentation/source/docs/user_manual/working_with_vector/vector_properties.rst

 * **Unique Values**: You can select one of the values already used in the attribute table.
 If 'Editable' is activated, a line edit is shown with autocompletion support, otherwise a combo box is used.
-* **UUID Generator**: Generates a read-only UUID (Universally Unique Identifiers) field, if empty.
+* **Uuid Generator**: Generates a read-only UUID (Universally Unique Identifiers) field, if empty.
 * **Value Map**: A combo box with predefined items.
 The value is stored in the attribute, the description is shown in the combo box.
 You can define values manually or load them from a layer or a CSV file.
 * **Value Relation**: Offers values from a related table in a combobox.
 You can select layer, key column and value column.
-Several options are available to change the standard behaviours: allow null value, order by value, allow multiple selections and use of autocompleter.
+Several options are available to change the standard behaviors: allow null value, order by value, allow multiple selections and use of auto-completer.
 The forms will display either a drop-down list or a line edit field when completer checkbox is enabled.
-* **Web View**: Field contains a URL.
-The width and height of the field is variable.

-.. tip:: **Relative Path in widgets**
+.. tip:: **Relative Path in Attachment widget**

    If the path which is selected with the file browser is located in the same directory as the :file:`.qgs` project file or below, paths are converted to relative paths.
 This increases portability of a :file:`.qgs` project with multimedia information attached.
-   This is enabled only for File Name, Photo and Web View at this moment.

 .. index:: Form, Built-in form, Custom form
 .. _customize_form: